jscharlach/bit-array/README.rst

     Returns the total number of bits in the BitArray. set(index, boolean)
-    Sets the bit at index to a value (boolean.) get(index)
+    Sets the bit at index to a value (boolean.) setBits(indexes, boolean)
+    For each index in the array 'indexes' set the bit to the value (boolean). get(index)
     Returns the value of the bit at index (boolean.) toggle(index)